walshb1/felix/cop/readme.txt

-These are the files used to generate plot for the COP paper (2016-17).
+These are the files used to generate plots for the COP paper (2016-17).